CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 ### 3) Design Mock-Ups

-Finally, you should work with us to create some simple designs of your product.
+Finally, you should work with us to create some simple designs of your product, which will give us a great insight into what exactly you want built.
 These will not be the final designs of what you be building - they're just a tool to help us work out what you want built.

-Very quick designs of the tool/website you are trying to build will give us a great insight into what exactly you want built.

 You needn't use any specialised tools to design this.
 Paint or Pen & Paper will do for this step.
 If you want to use a digital tool we recommend [Excalidraw](https://excalidraw.com/).

 Try to think about how each individual page will look.
 Will the user need to create an account?
 Think of the form they will need to fill in.
 Does the user view content on a page?
 What content should be included?

-Get in contact with your local City Coordinator to arrange this.
+Get in contact with your local Programme Manager to arrange this.